StagPython/StagPy/README.md

 launch StagPy directly by running `stagpy` in a terminal (provided that `~/bin` is in your `PATH` environment variable).

+Two files `.comp.zsh` and `.comp.sh` are created.
+Source them respectively in `~/.zshrc` and `~/.bashrc` to enjoy command line completion with zsh and bash.
+Run `make info` to obtain the right sourcing commands.

 To check that everything work fine, go to the `data` directory of the repository and run: